appindesign/M-Time-Series/readme.md

 *Parameters*
 - `x` The number to be rounded.
 - `significantFigures` The number of significant digits to round to.
-- `roundingMode` The rounding mode (as described in Microsoft Learn, [RoundingMode.Type](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).
+- `roundingMode` The rounding mode - up, down or nearest (as described in Microsoft Learn, [RoundingMode.Type](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).

 *Return* The rounded value.